-The programme runs biennially for three editions between 2017 and 2022 supporting a total of nine artists, three Fellowships per edition.
-Successful artists each receive £15,000 to support a year of Fellowship, during which they are matched with a core mentor and will have further access to a range of advisers and critical friends to support their developing practice.
+The programme runs biennially for three editions between 2017 and 2022 supporting a total of nine individuals, three Fellowships per edition.
+Successful poets each receive £15,000 to support a year of Fellowship, during which they are matched with a core mentor and have further access to a range of advisers and critical friends to support their developing practice.

 The year-long Fellowships invest in the process and practice of making poetry, rewarding individuals who are making, or are capable of making, a significant contribution to a community of poetry.
 A distinctive part of the Fellowships is that they provide an open space for poetic practice, with no expectation of published work or performed events as a result of the award.

-Download the most recent PR for Jerwood Compton Poetry Fellowships.
+Download the PR for the inaugural Jerwood Compton Poetry Fellowships.